 - Recreational drug toxicity, particularly involving cocaine, amfetamines and ecstasy, is an increasingly common cause of hyperthermia.

-- Monitor temperature regularly.
+- Monitor temperature regularly, using a rectal thermometer.

 - Urate - may predict acute renal failure.